unseen1980/DigitalSkillsAcademyBsc/MDV-Assessment1/README.md

 #### Other

-1.Storing data in localstorage for offline capability (Phonegap scenario)
+1. Storing data in localstorage for offline capability (Phonegap scenario)

 #### Javascript libraries